Galician wine

-Galician wine is Spanish wine made in the autonomous community of Galicia in the northwest corner of Spain.
+Galician wine (Viño galego or Viño de Galicia) is Spanish wine made in the autonomous community of Galicia in the northwestern Spain.
 It includes wine made in the provinces of A Coruña, Ourense, Pontevedra and Lugo.
 Within Galicia are five Denominacións de Orixe (DO): Monterrei, Rías Baixas, Ribeira Sacra, Ribeiro and Valdeorras.
 In recent years, the region has seen a resurgence in its wine industry led by the international acclaim being received by the Rías Baixas region for its Albariño wines.